teksander/geth-argos/README.md

 Step 5: Configuration and Run

 Edit ```experimentconfig.sh``` and ```blockchainconfig``` files to match your paths\
-Then run an experiment (HelloNeighbor is a good starting point (Not ready yet))
+Then run an experiment (HelloNeighbor and FloorEstimation are not implemented currently))

 ```
 cd geth-argos/<ExperimentFolderName>